tomveqa/ibroadcast-desktop/README.md

-Double-click iBroadcast.exe to run; logs in to iBroadcast.com like the web version.
+Extract the ZIP folder to your desired located.
+Double-click iBroadcast.exe to run; logs in to media.ibroadcast.com like the web version but in its own desktop application.
 Built with Nativefier.